Services

 Scheduling Services

-If you feel that you or someone you know may have a swallowing problem, please call 276.669.6331 to schedule an evaluation with a speech-language pathologist.
+If you feel that you or someone you know may need a speech, feeding, or hearing evaluation, please call 276.669.6331 to schedule an appointment.